asadijabar/ansible-provision-vagrant/README.md

   - openjdk 7
   - zsh
     - using oh-my-zsh and 'ys' theme
-  - ruby 2.1.0
+  - ruby 2.0.0-p451
-    - using rbenv system widely
+    - using rbenv vagrant locally

 Of course Python and Ansible are installed, too!